When did Britannia first appear?

 On the penny, Britannia evolved from the George III ‘cartwheel’ penny of 1797 engraved by Conrad Heinrich Küchler to William Wyon’s 1825 picture and to the 1860 bronze coin redesigned and engraved by his son, Leonard Charles Wyon.
 Over the years, the Royal Mint decided to give Britannia maritime accoutrements including a trident.
 The Graeco-Roman style helmet hearks back to Solly’s beautiful banknote portrait of 1818.
 The last Britannia penny was minted in 1970.

 A striking modern design by Phillip Nathan depicts Britannia as a standing figure on a gold coin.
+His silver Britannia design to me is less stylish, the figure looks more like Boudicca and the chariot is the the main subject.

 When was the Britannia coin issued?